 The Board of Directors sets overall organizational direction and has the fiduciary responsibility to sustain the organization financially, legally, and ethically.The Board of Directors has no role in shaping news coverage.

-Jeannette de Jesús (Board Vice-Chair)
+Jeannette de Jesús (Board Chair)

 Ms. de Jesús has spent her career improving the health and social well- being of people within diverse communities and who may experience challenges due to inequity.
 She is currently Managing Director of West Hartford-based management-consulting firm Strategic Moves.
 Previously, Ms. de Jesús held leadership positions at a Federally Qualified Health Center, the Connecticut Department of Public Health, the Connecticut Hospital Association, and at a community health organization.
 In addition, she served as Special Advisor to the Governor on Health Reform.
 She has a Master of Public Administration from Harvard University and a Master of Social Work from New York University.

-Shelley Geballe, JD, MPH
+Shelley Geballe, JD, MPH (Board Secretary)

 Attorney Geballe is on the faculty of Yale School of Public Health and Yale Law School, where she teaches courses in public health law, health disparities, and legislative advocacy.
 A co-founder of CT Voices for Children and its President until 2008, Attorney Geballe now serves as its distinguished senior fellow.
 A former civil rights attorney, she was a founding member of Yale’s Center for Interdisciplinary Research on AIDS (CIRA) and has done national and international consulting in the areas of public health and AIDS law.
 Her publications include “Forgotten Children of the AIDS Epidemic” (Yale University Press, 1995).
+Attorney Geballe is a founding Board member of The Connecticut Mirror.
+She received her BA from the University of Michigan, and her law and public health degrees from Yale.

 Ms. Haenlein brings 20 years of journalism experience to CT Mirror’s board, working at The Stamford Advocate / Greenwich Time from 1987 to 2007.
 Her roles there included Features/Lifestyles Writer, Business Writer/Columnist, and Editorial Page Editor.
 From 2000 to 2007 she was Editor of the Editorial Pages.
 Ms. Haenlein now leads Connecting through Literacy, a Connecticut nonprofit that supports incarcerated parents and their children.
 She has a Masters degree in journalism from Northwestern University and has a Bachelors degree in Communications/Journalism from Michigan State University.